jhuckaby/pixl-server-storage/README.md

 Note that this feature incurs additional overhead, because the expiration date of every record needs to be stored in a global [Hash](docs/Hashes.md).
 This slows down both the expiration set operation, and the nightly maintenance sweep to delete expired records.
 For this reason, the `expiration_dates` property defaults to `false` (disabled).

+## lower_case_keys

+The `lower_case_keys` property causes all storage keys to be internally lower-cased, effectively making all storage paths case-insensitive.
+This is the default (`true`).
+If you set this property to `false`, then all storage keys retain their natural casing, effectively making them case-sensitive.

+Please note that if you use the [Local Filesystem](#local-filesystem) engine, then the filesystem itself may be case-insensitive (e.g. legacy macOS HFS).

 ## debug (standalone)

 The `debug` property is only used when using [Standalone Mode](#standalone-mode).
 Setting this to `true` will cause the engine to emit debugging messages to the console.